 - Make sure you use effective transitions; they can transform the flow and coherence of your essay.
 Take a look at our free transitions cheat sheet for some great ideas.

 - Rushing to get your essay finished ahead of a deadline?
 Significantly reduce the time it takes to research relevant articles and papers by only reading the introduction and conclusion of each document.
 You’ll get the gist of the topics covered in a fraction of the time and can then summarize the main ideas in your own paper.

-- Try Brain, a research-based web-based application that uses artificial intelligence to identify what music will enhance your focus.
+- Finding it difficult to concentrate?
+Try Brain, a research-based online application that uses artificial intelligence to identify what music will enhance your focus.

 - Create an essay writing checklist to make sure you have covered all the main points.
-Check out our version here: Essay writing checklist.
+Check out our free printable version here: Essay writing checklist.

-- If all else fails… simply reword what the professor said in class.
+- If all else fails… check your lecture notes and simply reword what the professor said in class.
 He or she will think you’ve understood the material ;)